dr-grim/vertigo/original-dev-discs/README.md

 Note that the development machine had an Opus Challenger 3-in-1, which had a 512kB RAM disc.
 The scripts `SETUP` and `BACKUP` send sub volumes to/from the RAM disc, where the assembly took place.
 Drive `4` mapped to `0A`, drive 5 to `0B` (256kB each).
 It madew for a very fast assembly process with ADE+ - we didn't use the object linker, it was fast enough with raw text files.
 Other projects I used the linker option and it was amazingly fast for an 8-bit machine.

 ## Discs recovered
-Discs recovered are listed below, each disc is in a separaate folder.
+Discs recovered are listed below, each disc is in a separate folder.

 Disc | Name | Contents
 -|-|-